September 14, 2022

 How to communicate with active users?

-The methods for re-engaging these segments are similar.
+The methods for re-engaging the customer segments are similar.
 When interacting with such customers, you need to determine:

-Since users from these segments don't run the app, you have to reach them in push notifications, emails, or SMS.
+Since users from these segments don't run the app, you have to reach them through push notifications, emails, or SMS.
 Here are some ideas for win-back messages:

 To increase the chances of conversions, use deep links and send the customer to a specific page of the app, not the home screen.
 This way, their attention won't be scattered and they will be able to focus on the target action.

-Follow these tips to build the right communication with different segments by purchasing power.
+Follow these tips to build proper communication with different customer segments by purchasing power.

-By describing target segments examples, we have moved from simple ways to more complex ones.
-However, this does not mean that you have to immerse yourself in monotonous work with complex tables, where it's necessary to compile correlations between users and their attributes.
+Describing examples of target segments, we went from simple methods to more complex ones.
+However, this doesn’t mean that you have to immerse yourself in monotonous work with complex tables, where it's necessary to compile correlations between users and their attributes.
 One handy multifunctional tool can be enough to work effectively with groups of customers.
 So, how is audience segmentation of mobile apps used in practice?

-Look at how the Reteno platform can simplify the segmentation process for precise targeting.
+Look at how the Reteno customer segmentation software can simplify the work process for precise targeting.

 This easy-to-use powerful tool allows you to set flexible conditions for creating a group.
 You can include and exclude different parameters based on: